suntong/dbab-packer/build-alpine/README.md

 on a host with `mine.org` as domain name, and `192.168.0.100` as the second IP, whose host-name will be assigned as `my-dmz`.
 It will build into a docker image called `sys/dbab-alpine:latest`.

-The latest `dbab.apk`, which is required for above build, can be downloaded from https://bintray.com/suntong/bin/dbab,
+The latest `dbab.apk`, which is required for above build, can be downloaded from dbab release page, like [dbab_1.5.0-1_all.apk](https://github.com/suntong/dbab/releases/download/1.5.01/dbab_1.5.0-1_all.apk).

 ## How to run